singularity0614/jerryjin.dev/posts/blog/the-reality-of-learning.md

 ### A new device

-Well, thanks to my Apple stock performing *so* well and along with some other cost-saving measures taken, I've upgraded my laptop from what was a Dell XPS 15 (7590) to a base model <CustomLink href="https://amzn.to/41bCbZN" type="amazon">16-inch Macbook Pro</CustomLink>.
+Well, thanks to my Apple stock performing *so* well and along with some other cost-saving measures taken, I've upgraded my laptop from what was a Dell XPS 15 (7590) to a base model <CustomLink href="https://amzn.to/41bCbZN" type="amazon">16-inch MacBook Pro</CustomLink>.

 Although people usually say money can't buy happiness, in this scenario I'm 100% sure it can.
 The differences between the two are night and day.
 From my limited 2 days of using this, the battery life has been insane, I've gone literally these 2 days without charging it and there is still more than 50% battery left (with apps like <CustomLink href="https://discord.com">Discord</CustomLink> and Notion open).
 Previously, I would go half the day with the XPS and then it would die on me, which is really annoying considering I've gone fully digital with books and notes at school.